lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **RPretribution** _(21-Jul-18 05:45 PM)_

-> “robots and ghosts are the same thing”
+> “robots and ghosts are the same thing"
 > mettaton
 > because i can't